jonathanzliu/DexCoverPad/README.md

   - Starting Shizuku itself still needs root or wireless debugging, per Shizuku's own design; that is outside this app.
 - Shizuku permission granted to this app (prompted on first launch)

-Nothing else needs to be installed.
-There is no ADB key, no pairing code, and no `/data/local/tmp` setup step.

 ## Setup